 West Monroe is a somewhat small city located in the state of Louisiana.
 With a population of 12,657 people and 13 constituent neighborhoods, West Monroe is the 34th largest community in Louisiana.

-West Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Monroe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Monroe is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Monroe who work in sales jobs (14.92%), office and administrative support (13.68%), and food service (11.16%).
+There are especially a lot of people living in West Monroe who work in office and administrative support (14.66%), sales jobs (13.06%), and food service (10.04%).

-In terms of college education, West Monroe is nearly on par with the US average for all cities of 21.84%: 19.09% of adults 25 and older in West Monroe have a bachelor's degree or advanced degree.
+The education level of West Monroe citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.05% of adults 25 and older in West Monroe have a college degree.

 West Monroe is an extremely ethnically-diverse city.
 The people who call West Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Monroe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Monroe include Irish, German, French, and Italian.
+Important ancestries of people in West Monroe include English, Irish, German, French, and Italian.

 The most common language spoken in West Monroe is English.
 Other important languages spoken here include Polish and Spanish.